DCKento/DnDGPT/README.md

 ## Pre-requisites
 Sign up for an OpenAI API key.
 In the python files, replace the openai.api_key value with your API key.
+Use pip to install the flask and openai modules

 ## Usage - Web App version